Covid-19: Farmers neck-deep in trouble owing to lockdown

 Karnataka govt in favour of lifting lockdown in coronavirus free districts

-Meanwhile, the number of virus infected patients in Madhya Pradesh jumped to 385 as 72 new coronavirus positive cases were reported on Wednesday, health officials said.
+Meanwhile, the number of virus-infected patients in Madhya Pradesh jumped to 385 as 72 new coronavirus positive cases were reported on Wednesday, health officials said.

 The highest number of 213 cases are from Indore with 21 deaths where the state death toll reached 29.